vega/vega-lite/site/docs/transform.md

 #### Filter Array

 For a filter array, the array's members should be either filter objects or filter expresssions.
 All of member predicates should be satisfied for a data item to be included in the filtered data.
+In other words, the `filter` array will form a conjunctive predicate that join all predicates with "and" operators.